-- Register for classes with tiger; - Know where to go for help
+- Register for classes with tiger? - Know where to go for help

-Figure 1: The tiger Tab in AU Access Once you are in AU Access, click on the tiger i Campus Life My Tab tiger tab to select it.
-You'll see several "channels" containing information about student services.
-The tiger channel for registration is near the top left.
-Click on the + or - symbols to expand Student Hain Henu and or shrink the menus.
-Parking Services (Hane Look up course sections (CRNs - course - Registration record numbers) to add to your schedule.
-Check Your Registration Status ▶ Add or Drop Classes > Look Up Classes Check for holds that may prevent you Week at a Glance .
-Student Detail Schedule from registering.
-Registration Fee Assessment > Withdrawal Information Active Registration Wiew Holds: Student Records Financial Aid tiger is housed in AU Access, the campus portal.
+Once you are in AU Access, click on the tiger i tab to select it.
+You'll see several tiger i menu "channels" containing information about student services.
+The tiger i channel for registration is near the top left.
+Student Hain Henu Click on the + or - symbols to expand Parking Services (He and or shrink the menus.
+Registration Check Your Registration Status Add or Drop Classes Look up course sections (CRNs - course ▶ Look Up Classes record numbers) to add to your schedule. > Week at a Glance Student Detail Schedule > Registration Fee Assessment Check for holds that may prevent you \ Withdrawal Information > Active Registration from registering.
+View Holds: Student Records \ Financial Aid Tax Info tiger i is housed in AU Access, the campus portal.
 The web address for AU Access is auaccess.auburn.edu.
-You can also get to the AU Access login page from the portal icon on the Current Student's page at www.auburn.edu/students, or from the link at the top right of the AU Web at www.auburn.edu.
+You can also get to the AU Access